Arterial BRT planning process

 In February 2021, following months of analysis and community engagement, Metro Transit finalized recommendations for the next expansions in the BRT network:

 The METRO F Line will serve the Central Avenue corridor, largely replacing Route 10 from downtown Minneapolis to Northtown Mall via Central and University avenues.
-Sign up for F Line project emails to be notified when planning begins in early 2022.
+Sign up for F Line project emails for updates.

 The METRO G Line will serve the Rice/Robert corridor, running from West St. Paul to Little Canada via Robert and Rice streets and replacing portions of routes 62 and 68.